ovidiuostoia/graph-algorithms/README.md

 ### Depth-First Search
 - it uses a stack
 - searches in one direction as much as possible, then backtracks
+- can be implemented in an iterative or recursive way

 ### Breadth-First Search
 - it uses a queue
 - searches evenly in all directions
+- it is implemented in an iterative way
+- in an unweighted graph, BFS always returns the shortest path between two nodes